Codeception/AspectMock/docs/Test.md

 ?>
 ```

-Also you can clean registry only for the specific class or object.
+Also you can clean registry only for the specific class or object:

 ``` php
 <?php